a-bhimava/Watchman-Bot/README.md

 ## Documentation

-See `docs/` for detailed setup and usage instructions.
+See `docs/` for detailed setup and usage instructions.# Watchman-Bot